 The quintessential English Industrial Revolution mill

-The John Jarrold Printing Museum, which is open most Wednesdays from 9.30am-12.30pm or by special arrangement, is situated behind the mill.
+This is a working building, so access to the public is limited.
+The John Jarrold Printing Museum, which is open most Wednesdays from 9.30am to 12.30pm or by special arrangement, is situated behind the mill.